 If you do not furnish voting instructions, one of two things can happen, depending upon whether a proposal is "routine."
-Under the New York Stock Exchange's (the "NYSE") rules, brokers have discretion to cast votes on routine matters, such as the ratification of the appointment of KPMG as our independent registered public accounting firm for 2013, without receiving voting instructions from their clients.
+Under the New York Stock Exchange's (the "NYSE") rules, brokers have discretion to cast votes on routine matters, such as the ratification of the appointment of KPMG as our independent registered public accounting firm for 2014, without receiving voting instructions from their clients.
 Brokers are not permitted, however, to cast votes on "non-routine" matters without such voting instructions.

-The election of directors, the proposal on executive compensation, the proposal to reapprove the material terms of the performance goals under our Incentive Plan and the stockholder proposal concerning accelerated vesting of senior executive equity awards upon a change in control are not considered "routine" matters, so if you are a beneficial owner, your broker, bank, trust or other holder of record is not permitted to vote your shares on these matters if the broker does not receive voting instructions from you.
+The election of directors and the proposal on executive compensation are not considered "routine" matters, so if you are a beneficial owner, your broker, bank, trust or other holder of record is not permitted to vote your shares on these matters if the broker does not receive voting instructions from you.
 The ratification of auditors is considered a "routine" matter, so if you are a beneficial owner, your broker, bank, trust or other holder of record is permitted to vote your shares on the ratification of auditors even if the broker does not receive voting instructions from you.

-In summary, if you hold your shares in street name, your broker, bank, trust or other holder of record will not have discretionary authority to vote your shares for Items 1, 3, 4 and 5 if you do not provide instructions.
+In summary, if you hold your shares in street name, your broker, bank, trust or other holder of record will not have discretionary authority to vote your shares for Items 1 and 3 if you do not provide instructions.
 As such, we strongly encourage you to exercise your right to vote as a stockholder.